Aliases for RPS6KA1 Gene

 GeneCards Summary for RPS6KA1 Gene

 RPS6KA1 (Ribosomal Protein S6 Kinase A1) is a Protein Coding gene.
-Diseases associated with RPS6KA1 include Coffin-Lowry Syndrome and Adrenal Cortical Adenocarcinoma.
-Among its related pathways are Trk receptor signaling mediated by the MAPK pathway and mTOR Pathway.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Diseases associated with RPS6KA1 include Coffin-Lowry Syndrome and Tuberous Sclerosis.
+Among its related pathways are Toll-Like receptor Signaling Pathways and Cellular Senescence (REACTOME).
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is RPS6KA3.

 Ribosomal S6 protein kinases (RSKs) are a family of protein serine/threonine kinases that regulate diverse cellular processes such as cellular growth, motility, survival and proliferation.
 The RSK family can be divided into two subfamilies, namely p90 RSK and p70 S6K.